MLayese/dimension/about.md

 <h4 class="major">Longer</h4>

 I'm Myron, a sound enthusiast.
 My craft centers around the relations of digital and physical realities, utilizing sounds, visuals, and programming to convey my views.

-Now, I'm pursuing a bachelors of Arts in Computer Science at Harvard University and Electronic Production and Design at Berklee College of Music.
-I refined my palate for sound design here, working within the VR scene.
-I found myself at home.
-The virtual world was closer to my childhood reality than reality itself.
+I do a lot of stuff using VR and AR and I've been getting into building audio systems for game engines such as Unity and Unreal.

-Currently, I'm working with MIT's Media and Nano Labs, designing specialized audio systems for two concurrent projects.
+Currently, I'm working with MIT's Media and Nano Labs, designing specialized audio systems for two concurrent projects!

 <h5 class="major">Games I like</h5>
 For Honor
 <br>
 Fez
 <br>
-Dishonored
+God of War: Ragnarok
 <br>
 Warframe
 <br>